devkral/django-fast-ratelimit/README.md

 ## Update Notes:

+in version 7.0.0 method, group and key functions take an additional parameter: action

-in version 6.0.0 some small new restrictions are introduces for key functions as string
+in version 6.0.0 some small new restrictions are introduced for key functions as string

 in version 5.0.0 the package was renamed to django_fast_ratelimit for having an unique namespace.
 Reason, we have now a companion library: django-fast-iprestrict
 Sorry for the big breaking change.